 They will supply snorkelling gear and water for your group, and there will be one guy who will come snorkelling with you as a guide.
 They will likely take you first to a little cove (Manta Bay) where the gentle and enormous manta rays swim gracefully beneath your flippers.
 There is another area called Manta Point where you are apparently guaranteed to see manta rays; you can also get your boat team to take you here which will be less crowded, but you won't have much time to then stop off elsewhere.
 If you get a private boat, they will be pretty flexible, so chat to them about your options.
-I saw mantas on both trips, the second time was busier but actually we saw loads and it was amazing.
+I saw mantas on all my trips here, sometimes just one, and sometimes dozens.
 You want to try and get here first, and leave as early as possible, to beat the boats.

-After the mantas, you may probably stop off at Crystal Beach to swim around the boat and take in the view of the beautiful beach.
+After the mantas, you may stop off at Crystal Beach to swim around the boat and take in the view of the beautiful beach.
 You could potentially swim to the beach itself and pick up something to eat if it's that sort of time.
-On the first trip our third stop, Gamat Bay, was my favourite, and I wish we had skipped Crystal Beach and stayed here longer.
+Another stop, Gamat Bay, is my favourite, and I wish we had skipped Crystal Beach and stayed here longer.
 The boat drops you at the north end of the bay and you float with the current, watching the colourful array of tropical fish beneath you, then the boat picks you up from the south end.
 It's a pretty relaxed way of snorkelling with no energy expenditure and lots to see.

 We also had a swim in the very deep waters of the harbour.
 Our guide heard a rumour that there were sunfish but unfortunately we didn't see any.
 This was a cold swim, with deeper waters and little reef but the current was fast so it was fun.